Xceptance/xlt-jmeter-suite/README.md

 ## Overview
 The JMeter based Performance Test Suite is build on the basic ideas of [Apache JMeter](https://jmeter.apache.org/index.html) but with reworks in many areas to make it compatible with [XLT](https://www.xceptance.com/de/xlt/) and [XTC](https://xtc.xceptance.com/).

 Bottom line, you record, edit, and maintain your tests in Jmeter, but you will use XLT to run and evaluate your tests.
+This gives you excellent debuggability because you can utilize the resultbrowser feature to see nicely what has been executed, requested, and fetched.

 ## Requirements
 * Java Version 17 or higher
 * Download and Run Apache JMeter
     * [Download](https://jmeter.apache.org/download_jmeter.cgi) Apache JMeter